 - HMRC will invest in digitalising the inheritance tax (IHT) service from 2027/28.
 This will support the IHT changes made in the Budget and the expected increase in the percentage of taxable estates.

-- It will be possible for employed individuals to pay their high-income child benefit charge (HICBC) through their tax code from 2025, and HMRC will pre-prepopulate self assessment tax returns with child benefit data for those not using this service.
+- It will be possible for employed individuals to pay their high-income child benefit charge (HICBC) through their tax code from 2025, and HMRC will pre-populate self assessment tax returns with child benefit data for those not using this service.
 The government will not proceed with the proposed reform to base the HICBC on household incomes.
 The reason cited is the cost to the exchequer, but implementation would have presented significant practical challenges.

 ICAEW’s Budget webinar